 Unfortunately, I knew I couldn’t find grace in the Sabbath-keeping focused Adventist church, because I knew by experience that its culture favors an over-emphasis of legalistic adherence at the expense of pointing to Calvary’s grace, so I found myself attending a small local United Methodist Church and eventually a Baptist church during those months of transition and healing where I found grace to grow and get back to my calling.

 I have nothing but goodwill toward the Seventh-day Adventist church, and have never understood the level of disdain many former members spew on social media.
 My position has been if you are an active Seventh-day Adventist and born-again believer and happy in the Adventist church, then I’m happy for you.

-However, if you are a former Adventist or inactive member or are simply seeking biblical peace in Christian fellowship while balancing grace and truth, then I want you to know that there is a place for you in the larger church.
+However, if you are a former Adventist or inactive member or are simply seeking biblical peace in Christian fellowship while balancing grace and truth, then I want you to know that there is a place for you in the fellowship of Christendom.

 Worship with Sabbath-Keepers

 I have found that it’s hard to find peace in a church where the congregational culture tends to emphasize adherence at the expense of emphasizing grace, growing in knowledge more than growing in a relationship, and where the majority of conversations are centered on the faults of doctrines held by other churches, or on diet and Sabbath-keeping rather than on praises of Christ for saving and healing.

 About 5 years after I left the Adventist denomination, I actually visited the local SDA church in my new hometown of Mobile with my new family, at the urging of my pastor friend who assured me over lunch that “things have changed” and that I would find his church “more grace focused now.”